xzel23/utility/README.md

 ## Changes

+### 19.2.1

+- fix: incorrect implementation of FxUtil.convert(Affine)
+- fix: ClosePath not implemented by FxUtil.convert(Path2f)
+- fix: LogBuffer thread-safety issues and externalization
+- PathBuilder2f: add overloads for passing float values x, y instead of Vector2f
+- run FX tests in forked mode to avoid exceptions due to starting and stopping the Platform multiple times in the same JVM
+- increase unit test coverage

 ### 19.2.0

 - the Gradle build was changed to use the toolchain and JavaFX plugins again.
 This facilitates building the library